OnurGumus/onurgumus.github.io/_posts/2020-12-15-How-to-start-your-domain-driven-project.md

-The primary reason causing this unfortunate disaster was communication error.
-The communication with the control tower and pilot has involved non aviation related terms like "OK"

-on top of that the weather was bad, the radio communication was problematic and the Pilot was in hurry.
+One of the main reasons causing this unfortunate disaster was communication error.
+The communication between the control tower and the pilot has involved some non-aviation related terms like "OK" which is quite ambigous.
+On top of that the weather was bad, the radio communication was problematic and the Pilot was in hurry.